Premium lots from the upper segment of Schulman auctions

 Schulman b.v., Auction 376, Lot 62

 The last regular issue of this major gold denomination.
-This type marks an important moment in British currency history and is among the most sought after guineas.
+This type marks a significant moment in British coinage history and ranks among the most sought-after guineas.

 Province of Holland